neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 	with polymorphism.
 He doesn't mention dependency injection though ...

 Dependencies on other objects can be declared in the object's configuration (see :ref:`sect-configuring-objects`) or they can be solved automatically (so called autowiring).
-Generally there are two modes of dependency injection supported by FLOW3:
+Generally there are two modes of dependency injection supported by TYPO3 Flow:
 *Constructor Injection* and *Setter Injection*.

 Constructor Injection